Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

 ![build38](assets/buildworkbook_38.png)

   5. Now let's look at our sales over time to get an understanding of how we are trending.
-Another way to create a new chart is by selectiong the plus icon on the top of the left hand panel next to our 'Page Overview' title.
+Another way to create a new chart is by selecting the plus icon on the top of the left hand panel next to our 'Page Overview' title.
 Click on this icon to get a list of elements that we can add to our canvas, and choose 'Viz'.

 ![build16](assets/buildworkbook_16.png)